Lucy, a Chinese American woman, holds a two-tiered wedding cake with pastel pink flowers and rose gold detailing.

 I'm Lucy Jiang, and I'm passionate about developing accessible technology, fostering an inclusive community, and harnessing creativity for social good.

-I'm a second-year PhD student at Cornell University, advised by Dr. Shiri Azenkot!
+I'm a second-year graduate student studying Computer Science at Cornell University, advised by Dr. Shiri Azenkot!
 My research interests are in accessibility and human-computer interaction.
+In the fall, I will be starting as a PhD student in Human Centered Design and Engineering at the University of Washington, advised by Dr. Leah Findlater!
 I am grateful to be supported by a NSF Graduate Research Fellowship.

 I graduated from the University of Washington with a BS in Computer Science in June 2022.
 As an undergraduate, I collaborated on and coauthored three research papers with Dr. Leah Findlater in the Inclusive Design Lab, co-founded and conducted user research in an AI-driven audio description startup, TA'd for courses including Human-Computer Interaction (CSE 440) and Data Structures and Parallelism (CSE 332), and organized department-wide social events to build community as the Chair of UW's ACM chapter.